 My first set of microfiber cloths were fantastic for about 9 months to a year.
 Then I noticed they weren't working as well and had lost that positive charge that microfiber cloths have to attract the dirt and dust.
 I ended up putting them in the rag bin and buying a new set.

-Since then, I have learned how to clean and care for microfiber cloths so they last for years.
+Since then, I have learned how to clean microfiber cloths so they last for years.
 I am amazed at how soft they are after hundreds of washes.
 If you have had problems with your microfiber cloths going bad in the past check out these tips on cleaning and care of microfiber cloths.

 Microfiber cloths are cut in a certain way during the manufacturing process.
 This gives you lots of small surface area to pick up dust and dirt.
 Then, the fibers are positively charged so they can easily pick up dust which is negatively charged.
 This creates the perfect cleaning surface.
 Unfortunately, if you don't watch how you care for your microfiber cloths you can ruin not only the positively charged fabric but the small surface areas too.